Multilevel Monte Carlo methods for the approximation of invariant measures of stochastic differential equations: Numerical Investigations

-Equation \eqref{eq:OU} is ergodic with its invariant measure being $N(0,\kappa^{-1})$.
-Furthermore, it is possible to show that the Euler method \eqref{eq:OU_num} is similarly ergodic with its invariant measure \cite{Zyg11} being $N\left(0,\frac{2}{2\kappa-\kappa^{2}h}\right)$.
+Equation \eqref{eq:OU} is ergodic with its invariant measure being $\mathcal{N}(0,\kappa^{-1})$.
+Furthermore, it is possible to show that the Euler method \eqref{eq:OU_num} is similarly ergodic with its invariant measure \cite{Zyg11} being $\mathcal{N}\left(0,\frac{2}{2\kappa-\kappa^{2}h}\right)$.
 In Figure \ref{fig:OU1}, we plot the outputs of our numerical simulations using Algorithm \ref{alg:CouplingLangevinDiscretisation}.
 The parameter of interest here is the variance of the invariant measure $\kappa^{-1}$ which we try to approximate for different mean square error tolerances $\varepsilon$.

-More precisely, in Figure \ref{fig:OU1} we see allocation of samples for various levels with respect to $\varepsilon$, while in Figure \ref{fig:OU1}b we compare the computational cost of the algorithm as a function of the parameter $\varepsilon$.
+More precisely, in Figure \ref{fig:OU1}a we see the allocation of samples for various levels with respect to $\varepsilon$, while in Figure \ref{fig:OU1}b we compare the computational cost of the algorithm as a function of the parameter $\varepsilon$.
 As we can see the computational complexity grows as $\mathcal{O}(\varepsilon^{-2})$ as predicted by our theory (Here $\alpha=\beta=2$ in \eqref{eq:weak} and \eqref{eq:strong}).

-Finally, in Figure \ref{fig:fig3} we plot the approximation of the variance $\kappa^{-1}$ from our algorithm.
+Finally, in Figure \ref{fig:OU1}c we plot the approximation of the variance $\kappa^{-1}$ from our algorithm.
 Note that this coincides with the choice $g(x)=x^{2}$ since the mean of the invariant measure is 0.
-As we can see as $\varepsilon$ becomes smaller we get perfect agreement with the true value of the variance as expected.
+As we can see as $\varepsilon$ becomes smaller, even though the estimator is in principle biased we get perfect agreement with the true value of the variance.